AdobeDocs/journey-optimizer.pt-BR/help/using/configuration/ip-warmup-running.md

    ![](assets/ip-warmup-plan-run-more-actions.png)

+## Dividir uma fase {#split-phase}

-1. A qualquer momento, se quiser usar uma campanha diferente a partir de uma execução específica, selecione a **[!UICONTROL Opção Dividir para uma nova fase]** no ícone de três pontos.
+A qualquer momento, se quiser usar uma campanha diferente a partir de uma execução específica, selecione a **[!UICONTROL Opção Dividir para uma nova fase]** no ícone de três pontos.

 Uma nova fase é criada para as execuções restantes da fase atual.
 Siga as etapas [acima](#define-phases) para definir a nova fase.

-   Por exemplo, se você selecionar essa opção para executar #4, as execuções de #4 para #8 serão movidas para uma nova fase.
+Por exemplo, se você selecionar esta opção para Run #4, Runs #4 to #8 será movido para uma nova fase.

 <!--
 You don't have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.